 The Road to Pearl Harbor: The United States and East Asia, 1915–1941

-Was war between the United States and Japan inevitable after September 1941?
+To what extent was war between the United States and Japan inevitable after September 1941?

 Explain how Japan's ambitions in China conflicted with the American concept of the "Open Door."

-Discuss the means by which the United States and Japan sought peaceful means of resolving their differences.
+Analyze the means by which the United States and Japan sought peaceful means of resolving their differences.

 Assess the effectiveness of U.S. foreign policy in East Asia during the 1930s.

 Evaluate the degree to which the Manchurian Incident of 1931 affected U.S.-Japanese relations.